Frequently asked questions on DavMail forums, mailing list or direct email.

 EWS endpoint not available

-Unfortunately, this probably means your Exchange administrators blocked EWS access.
+Unfortunately, this may mean your Exchange administrators blocked EWS access.

 To check this, try to connect to https://mail.company.com/ews/exchange.asmx in your favorite web browser: you should get an authentication popup.
 On authentication success, you should get the EWS wsdl definition.
 If you don't, please contact the Exchange administrators to let them fix the broken Exchange server setup.